JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 4. If you are using compiler options for the Jetpack Compose compiler, set them in the `composeCompiler {}` block.
    See [Compose Compiler options DSL](#compose-compiler-options-dsl) for reference.

-   > The Gradle plugin provides defaults for several compiler options that were only specified manually before.
-   > If you have any of them set up with `freeCompilerArgs`, for example, Gradle will report a duplicate options error.
-   >
-   {type="warning"}

 #### Possible issue: "Missing resource with path"

 When switching from Kotlin 1.9.0 to 2.0.0, or from 2.0.0 to 1.9.0, you may encounter the following error: